junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (use as epilogue, letter format?, like Amy's letter to the Doctor from the past)
 >
-> some possible follow-ups (with some time jump?): Brian/Rory/Amy dinner, Rory/Amy/Doctor/River Christmas, Doctor/Cas meet in time flux maybe even for help, Sam/Dean/Cas reunite & intro to Sam's new life, surprise: Amy/Charlie meet
+> some possible follow-ups (with some time jump? timestamp short scenes): Brian/Rory/Amy dinner, Rory/Amy/Doctor/River Christmas, Doctor/Cas meet in time flux maybe even for help, Sam/Dean/Cas reunite & intro to Sam's new life, surprise: Amy/Charlie meet

 ## Deleted Scenes (Not a Chapter)

-> (post all the unused witty comments and small interactions)
+> (post all the unused witty quib and comments and fun little interactions between all characters)
 >
 > (mention the timeline fits the air date of both shows)